sarangsawant/Weather-App/README.md

 Statefull and Stateless react components are used to develop the application

-Bootstramp and google font apis are used for styling the web page
+Bootstrap3 and google font apis are used for styling the web page

 Weather data is retrieved from http://openweathermap.org/